 304 Stainless Steel Sheet, Coil, and Plate - AMS 5511, 5513

 304 stainless steel (AMS 5513), often referred to as 302, is the most common austenitic stainless steel grade.
 304 SS contains a higher chromium and lower carbon content than other variations of type 302.
 It can be used in an "as welded" condition, while 302 must be annealed.
 AISI 304 is used in a variety of household and industrial applications, especially fasteners and food processing equipment.
+304 is widely used in equipment and utensils for processing and handling of food, beverages and dairy products.
+Heat exchangers, piping, tanks and other process equipment in contact with fresh water also utilize this alloy.
+Other applications include building facades, architectural and structural applications exposed to non-marine atmospheres, and household and industrial chemicals.

 - document.getElementById('panel-ProductOverview')?.focus())" :class="{ 'upm-tab-active font-bold border-b-2 border-blue-600': activeTab === 'ProductOverview' && !isMobileView }" >Inventory & Specs